haxsaw/actuator-docs/source/manual/overview.rst

 4. *Create an orchestrator*, providing it the model instances and the proxy.
 5. *Instruct the orchestrator to initiate the system instance* described by the models.

+Step 1 is only done once; steps 2-5 are often done in code in order to make an instance of the system being described by the models.